Free · No signup · Updated 2026

 CPM Calculator

 Three-mode toggle: solve for CPM, budget, or impressions.
 Enter any two values and get the third instantly.
-Useful for media planning, comparing platform costs, and estimating campaign reach for any budget.
+Useful for media planning, comparing platform costs, and estimating campaign reach.

 CPM = (Budget ÷ Impressions) × 1,000 · All three modes